-The benefits created by the recommended MVP portfolio are spread across the system, in a manner commensurate with its costs. reliable and economic than it would be without the associated transmission upgrades.
+The benefits created by the recommended MVP portfolio are spread across the system, in a manner commensurate with its costs. transmission upgrades.
 Specifically, the portfolio mitigates approximately 650 reliability constraints under 6,700 different transmission outage conditions, for steady state and transient conditions under both peak and shoulder load scenarios.
 Some of these conditions could be severe enough to cause cascading outages on the system.
 By mitigating these constraints, approximately 41 million MWh per year of renewable generation can be delivered to serve the MISO state renewable portfolio mandates.